17 Comments

 Expand full comment

-May 10, 2023Liked by Vera Saltzman and Sue Bland
+Vera Saltzman and Sue Bland's avatar

 Very cool about the collaboration.
 I love it when new science shows us that nature is not all about individuals competing in a "survival of the fittest" battle.
 Old narratives are dying away.